Chaste/Chaste.github.io/site/content/docs/user-tutorials/BidomainWithBath.md

         PlaneStimulusCellFactory<CellLuoRudy1991FromCellMLBackwardEulerOpt,2> cell_factory(0.0);

 ```

 Now, we load up a rectangular mesh (in triangle/tetgen format), done as follows,
-using `TrianglesMeshReader`{.cpp}.
+using `TrianglesMeshReader`.
 Note that we use a distributed mesh, so the data
 is shared among processes if run in parallel.

 ```cpp